MRtrix3/mrtrix3/docs/reference/commands/mtbin.rst

 Description
 -----------

-WARNING: this command is deprecated and may produce inappropriate results in several cases.
-Please use the new mtnormalise.
+WARNING: this command is deprecated and may produce highly inappropriate results in several cases.
+Not recommended and at your own discretion.
+Please use the new mtnormalise command instead for reliable results.

 Options
 -------